Staying safe online

 The internet has lots of positive aspects, but there are things you need to look out for.
 These include viruses which can damage your computer and online scams.

-what to do if you think you’ve been a victim of a computer virus or an online scam
+- What should I do if I think I’ve been a victim of an online scam?

-how you can protect your computer and stay safe online
+- How can I protect my computer and stay safe online?

-how to stay safe when shopping and banking online
+- How can I stay safe when shopping and banking online?

 What are online scams?